 Revolution Square is considered to be not only one of the most important and representative public markets in Bucharest but also a landmark of local and national history as well.
 Thus, it is a place infused equally with a cultural and historical load.
 First, the market is surrounded by some of the most important architectural and cultural landmarks in Bucharest.
-For example, the Royal Palace and the Senate Palace border the market, each contributing its own profile to the general atmosphere of the place.
+For example, the Royal Palace and the Senate Palace border the market, each contributing with its own profile to the general atmosphere of the square.

 Thus, the Royal Palace, which now houses the National Museum of Art in Romania, and the Senate Palace, which evokes both the glory days and the fall of the Nicolae Ceausescu regime, are the main architectural presence in the Revolution Square, complementing the heritage of the place with their cultural heritage and character.

 What should be kept in mind is that the Revolution Square is a tourist destination that should not be overlooked as, as mentioned, it is representative of the cultural and historical identity of the city of Bucharest and of the entire country.
 The Revolution Square, formerly known as the Palace Square, is also an excellent starting point for those who want to go through a comprehensive tour of Bucharest, as the market is located on Calea Victoriei and, for example, a short distance from Cişmigiu Park (this being located about 200 meters west of the market).

 The square also houses the building of the former Central Committee of the Romanian Communist Party (from where Nicolae Ceaușescu and his wife fled by helicopter on December 22, 1989, at the beginning of the Revolution).